amethyst/website/drafts/twia-8.md

 [wg]: https://gitter.im/amethyst/website

-[The old WordPress blog][ob] is being discontinued in favor of this website. we will keep it up for the forseeable future to keep old links intact, but it will no longer be updated.
+[The old WordPress blog][ob] is being discontinued in favor of this website.
+We will keep it up for the forseeable future to keep old links intact, but it will no longer be updated.
 Please update your bookmarks and [RSS feeds][rf]!

 [ob]: https://blog.amethyst.rs/